-Many of the watering holes in Oita are helpfully gathered in one neighbourhood, Miyako-machi, which is really helpful when you don’t want to be tied down to one bar.
-You'll find some lively expat magnets catering to classic rock fans, but the best way to find your favourite is just to wander the streets and see what calls to you.
+Many of the watering holes in Oita are helpfully gathered in one neighbourhood called Miyako-machi, which is really helpful when you don’t want to be tied down to one bar.
+Expat magnets P.E.I.
+Pub and Rock Bar Spiral cater for classic rock fans, but the best way to find your favourite is just to wander the streets and see what calls to you.

 Sea you soon

 Among the most popular local dishes in Oita is buri no atsumeshi, slices of locally caught raw yellowtail marinated in soy sauce, sake, sugar and vinegar and placed atop a bowl of hot rice.
 The dish is often topped with scallions, nori and sesame.
-For super fresh fish, visit the harbour in nearby Saiki where the catch is served straight from being pulled out of Bungo Channel.
+For super fresh fish, visit the harbour in nearby Saiki and stop at Marukai.

 Travel time 30 minutes